pvnotpv/aw-polybar/README.md

 ---

-Make sure you have activty-watch installed, running on default port 5600(if else make sure to change it in the script) and if you want to keep track of keystrokes and mouse clicks install aw-watcher-input and configure it.
+Make sure you have activity-watch installed, running on default port 5600(if else make sure to change it in the script) and if you want to keep track of keystrokes and mouse clicks install aw-watcher-input and configure it.

 https://github.com/ActivityWatch/aw-watcher-input